File Format

 - Proprietary formats are sometimes used by high-frequency trading firms to maximize speed.

-The building blocks of financial data:
+The building blocks of financial data exchange each come with unique strengths and weaknesses:

 Real-World Example: The Backtesting Blunder